NomDuProfil/JAJAWS/Serverless Website/README.md

 ```

 ⚠️❗ **Important Information** : Because of the DNS validation, this deployment can take times.
 By experience, it can take up to 30 minutes.

+## Conclusion

+With this part, you should be able to have a serverless Website with CloudFront and S3.
+In addition, you should have an SSL certificate with a Route 53 domain.
+This infrastructure provides you a website with good performance and small price.